ncsurobotics/SW8-Documentation/docs/procedures/dryrun.md

 ./launch.py example/motor_test.py
 ```

 Note: if you get errors about communication with the control board, you may need to specify a port (launch.py defaults to `/dev/ttyACM0`).
-To check the port run `realpath /dev/serial/by-id/`  TODO: Finish command
+To check the port run `realpath /dev/serial/by-id/*Control_Board*`

 If any of the following occur, fix them!